A-theProgrammer/Latent-3D-GGaussian-Diffusion/README.md

 - **Git** installed on your system.
 - **Python 3.7+** installed (with pip).
-- For deep learning, a machine with or without a CUDA-enabled GPU is supported.
+- A machine that supports deep learning (works on CPU; GPU with CUDA is recommended for faster training/inference).

 ### Installation and Virtual Environment Setup (Windows & VS Code)